Rimbaud and Verlaine Foundation: Educational work

-The Rimbaud and Verlaine Foundation is committed to encouraging new generations of students in secondary schools in the UK to engage with the arts and literature, and to gain an international perspective.
-In particular, it seeks to engage with young people in local Camden and Islington schools, located within a short distance of the property at 8 Royal College Street, many of whom come from socially and economically deprived backgrounds.
-The Foundation wants to provide these young people with experiences and educational opportunities they might otherwise not possess.
-This charitable mission lies at the heart of the Foundation’s identity, and forms an important part of its contribution to the local community.
+The Rimbaud and Verlaine Foundation was committed to encouraging new generations of students in secondary schools in the UK to engage with the arts and literature, and to gain an international perspective.
+In particular, it sought to engage with young people in local Camden and Islington schools, located within a short distance of the property at 8 Royal College Street, many of whom come from socially and economically deprived backgrounds.
+The Foundation wanted to provide these young people with experiences and educational opportunities they might otherwise not possess.
+This charitable mission lay at the heart of the Foundation’s identity, and formed an important part of its contribution to the local community.

 In 2017, the Foundation delivered an extensive programme of educational placements featuring poetry in four schools in the London Borough of Camden, working with students from Maria Fidelis Roman Catholic Convent School, Regent High School, Camden School for Girls and La Sainte Union Catholic School in a programme that involved over 500 students.
-This schools programme was generously supported by the T.S.
-Eliot Foundation.
+This schools programme was generously supported by the T. S. Eliot Foundation.
 As well as work in the classroom, it included school shows and the publication of an 89-page poetry anthology entitled How We Make Daylight, featuring work by the students.

-The Foundation is facilitating a repeat programme of schools’ placements in Camden in 2018, with poetry in translation as its main focus, which will be delivered by Modern Poetry in Translation.
+The Foundation facilitated a repeat programme of schools’ placements in Camden in 2018, with poetry in translation as its main focus, which was delivered by Modern Poetry in Translation.